Table of Contents

-If this is your first time selling a property, schedule an appointment with the closing agent before the date of the closing.
-Prior to that appointment do your research and ask clarifying questions on anything you have doubts on.
+If this is your first time selling a property or learning how to sell a house by owner, schedule an appointment with the closing agent before the date of the closing.
+Prior to that appointment do your research and ask clarifying questions on anything you have doubts about.

 Bring TWO Forms of Official ID